Large genus asymptotics for lengths of separating closed geodesics on random surfaces: Union of two subsurfaces with geodesic boundaries

-\begin{rem*} The first example in Figure \ref{figure_examples} illustrates the case where $\beta$ is obtained from $\alpha$ by $n$-times Dehn twist along another simple closed curve ($n=3$ in the figure).
+\begin{rem*} The first example in Figure \ref{figure_examples} illustrates the case where $\beta$ is obtained from $\alpha$ by $n$-times Dehn twist along another simple closed curve.
 In this case, $X_{\alpha\beta}$ is always of type $S_{1,2}$.
-Note that $X_\beta\setminus X_\alpha$ is a disjoint union of stripes homotopic to each other in this case.
-So one can construct a pair $(\alpha,\beta)$ with $|\chi(X_{\alpha\beta})|$ arbitrarily large by modifying these stripes, making them not homotopic. \end{rem*}
+Note that $X_\beta\setminus X_\alpha$ is a disjoint union of strips homotopic to each other in this case.
+So one can construct a pair $(\alpha,\beta)$ with $|\chi(X_{\alpha\beta})|$ arbitrarily large by modifying these strips, making them not homotopic. \end{rem*}

-We now return to the general case and establish a basic property for $X_{12}$: \begin{lemma} Let $X_1$, $X_2$ and $X_{12}$ be as above.
+We now return to the general case and establish a basic property for $X_3$: \begin{lemma} Let $X_1$, $X_2$ and $X_3$ be as above.
 Then we have

-and the complement $X_{12} \setminus (X_1 \cup X_2)$ is a disjoint union of topological discs and cylinders. \end{lemma} \begin{proof} We begin with the observation that $X_0:=X_1\cup X_1$ is a subsurface of $X$ with \emph{concave} piecewise geodesic boundary, where the concavity means that for each junction point $p\in\partial X_0$ of two geodesic pieces of $\partial X_0$, the inner angle $\angle_pX_0$ of $X_0$ at $p$ is greater than $\pi$ (see Figure \ref{figure:crown1}).
+and the complement $X_3 \setminus (X_1 \cup X_2)$ is a disjoint union of topological discs and cylinders. \end{lemma} \begin{proof} We begin with the observation that $X_0:=X_1\cup X_2$ is a subsurface of $X$ with \emph{concave} piecewise geodesic boundary, where the concavity means that for each junction point $p\in\partial X_0$ of two geodesic pieces of $\partial X_0$, the inner angle $\angle_pX_0$ of $X_0$ at $p$ is greater than $\pi$ (see Figure \ref{figure:crown1}).
 This is because $\angle_pX_0$ is formed by overlapping the two $\pi$-angles given by $X_1$ and $X_2$ at $p$.

-By the construction of $X_{12}$, in order to prove the required statements, we only need to show that if $\xi$ is a component of $\partial X_0$ which is homotopically nontrivial and consists of at least two geodesic pieces, then $\xi$ and the simple closed geodesic $\xi'$ homotopic to $\xi$ together bound an annulus outside of $X_0$, as Figure \ref{figure:crown1} shows.
+By the construction of $X_3$, in order to prove the required statements, we only need to show that if $\xi$ is a component of $\partial X_0$ which is homotopically nontrivial and consists of at least two geodesic pieces, then $\xi$ and the simple closed geodesic $\xi'$ homotopic to $\xi$ together bound an annulus outside of $X_0$, as Figure \ref{figure:crown1} shows.

 Suppose by contradiction that $\xi$ violates this property.
 Then we are in one of the following cases:

 \textbf{Case 1. $\xi'$ is contained in $X_0\setminus\xi$} (see Figure \ref{figure:crown2}).

 Applying the Gauss-Bonnet formula to the annulus $A$ bounded by $\xi$ and $\xi'$ in this case, we get